JBelmont72/paho.mqtt.python/MQTT_Motor/myIndex.md

+ ++led_mqtt_server.py this is the pico server subscriber to the led_publisher.py with the leds connected ++ motor_MicroSubscriber.py    python teacher-AI. march 25,25  mircopython pico dc motor subscriber ++ motor_PythonSubscriber.py  This is subscribing on Python Not on a pico ++ motor_publisher.py This is publishing  on Python Not on a pico

 7 March 2025
 Broker: The server that handles messages (hivemq in this case)
 Topic: The channel where messages are sent (motor/control)